cncf/devstats.archive/docs/ALL.md

 This file describes how to add new project on the test server.

-To add new project on the production (when already added on the test), you should use automatic deploy script:
+## To add new project on the production (when already added on the test), you should use automatic deploy script:

+- Make sure that you have Postgres database backup generated on the test server and Grafana DBs available on the test server by running `./grafana/copy_grafana_dbs.sh`.
+- Commit to `production` branch with `[deploy]` in the commit message.
+Automatic deploy will happen.
-- Run `IGET=1 GET=1 ./devel/deploy_proj.sh` script with correct env variables or run deploy for all projects `IGET=1 GET=1 devel/deploy_all.sh`.
+- Or manually run `PG_PASS=...
+IDB_PASS=...
+IDB_PASS_SRC=...
+IDB_HOST=...
+IGET=1 GET=1 ./devel/deploy_all.sh` script with correct env variables.
 - Go to `https://newproject.devstats.cncf.io` and change Grafana, InfluxDB and PostgreSQL passwords (default deploy copies database from the test server, so it has test server credentials initially).
 - Reimport Home dashboard (which now contains link to a new project) on all existing projects.

-To add a new project on the test server follow instructions:
+## To add a new project on the test server follow instructions:

-- Run `sync_lock.sh`.
+- Do not commit changes until all is ready, or commit with `[no deploy]` in the commit message.
 - Add project entry to `projects.yaml` file.
 Find projects orgs, repos, select start date, eventually add test coverage for complex regular expression in `regexp_test.go`.
 - To identify repo and/or org name changes, date ranges for entrire projest use `util_sql/(repo|org)_name_changes_bigquery.sql` replacing name there.
 - Main repo can be empty `''` - in this case only two annotations will be added: 'start date - CNCF join date' and 'CNCF join date - now".
-- Set project databases (Influx and Postgres).
 - CNCF join dates are listed here: https://github.com/cncf/toc#projects.
 - Update projects list files: `devel/all_prod_dbs.txt devel/all_prod_projects.txt devel/all_test_dbs.txt devel/all_test_projects.txt` and project icon type `devel/get_icon_type.sh`.
 - Add this new project config to 'All' project in `projects.yaml all/psql.sh grafana/dashboards/all/dashboards.json scripts/all/repo_groups.sql devel/calculate_hours.sh`.
-Add entire new project as a new repo group in 'All' project.
+- Add entire new project as a new repo group in 'All' project.
 - Add new domain for the project: `projectname.cncftest.io`.
 If using wildcard domain like `*.devstats.cncf.io` - this step is not needed.
 - Add Google Analytics (GA) for the new domain and update /etc/grafana.projectname/grafana.ini with its `UA-...`.
 - Review `grafana/copy_artwork_icons.sh apache/www/copy_icons.sh grafana/create_images.sh grafana/change_title_and_icons_all.sh` - maybe you need to add special case.
+Icon related scripts are marked 'ARTWORK'.
 - Copy setup scripts and then adjust them: `cp -R oldproject/ projectname/`, `vim projectname/*`.
 Update automatic deploy script: `./devel/deploy_all.sh`.
 - Copy `metrics/oldproject` to `metrics/projectname`.
-Update `./metrics/projectname/idb_vars.yaml` and `./metrics/projectname/pdb_vars.yaml` files.
+Update `./metrics/projectname/*_vars.yaml` files.
-- Please use Grafana's "null as zero" instead of using manuall filling gaps.
-This simplifies metrics a lot.
-Gaps filling is only needed when using data from > 1 Influx series.
 - `cp -Rv scripts/oldproject/ scripts/projectname`, `vim scripts/projectname/*`.
 - `cp -Rv grafana/oldproject/ grafana/projectname/` and then update files.
 Usually `%s/oldproject/newproject/g|w|next`.
+Exception is the new projects Grafana port number.
 - `cp -Rv grafana/dashboards/oldproject/ grafana/dashboards/projectname/` and then update files.
 Use `devel/mass_replace.sh` script, it contains some examples in the comments.
 - Something like this: "MODE=ss0 FROM='"oldproject"' TO='"newproject"' FILES=`find ./grafana/dashboards/newproject -type f -iname '*.json'` ./devel/mass_replace.sh".
 - Update `grafana/dashboards/proj/dashboards.json` for all already existing projects, add new project using `devel/mass_replace.sh` or `devel/replace.sh`.
+- For example: `MODE=ss0 FROM=`cat FROM` TO=`cat TO` FILES=`find ./grafana/dashboards/ -type f -iname 'dashboards.json'` ./devel/mass_replace.sh` with `FROM` containing old links and `TO` containing new links.
 - Update `partials/projects.html`.
 - Update Apache proxy and SSL files `apache/www/index_* apache/*/sites-enabled/* apache/*/sites.txt` files.
 - Run deply all script with optional GAPS generating environment variable: `PG_PASS=...
 IDB_PASS=...
 IDB_HOST=...
 GAPS=1 ./devel/deploy_all.sh`.
-- `make install` to install all changed stuff.
+If succeeded `make install`.
+- You can also deploy automatically from webhook (even on the test server), but it takes very long time and is harder to debug, see [continuous deployment](https://github.com/cncf/devstats/blob/master/CONTINUOUS_DEPLOYMENT.md).
 - Open `newproject.cncftest.io` login with admin/admin, change the default password and follow instructions from `GRAFANA.md`.
 - Import `grafana/dashboards/proj/dashboards.json` dashboard on all remaining projects.
 - Import all new projects dashboards from `grafana/dashboards/newproject/*.json`, then finally: `grafana/copy_grafana_dbs.sh`
-- `sync_unlock.sh`.
 - Final deploy script is: `./devel/deploy_all.sh`.
 It should do all deployment automatically on the prod server.
 Follow all code from this script (eventually run some parts manually, the final version should do full deploy OOTB).
 ### [ISSUE_TEMPLATE](https://github.com/cncf/devstats/blob/master/ISSUE_TEMPLATE.md)
 Please make sure that You follow instructions from [CONTRIBUTING](https://github.com/cncf/devstats/blob/master/CONTRIBUTING.md)